Carla Janes-Heneghan, Author of

 Carla Janes-Heneghan has spun a tale as delightful as it is unique.
 With stunning illustrations that bring the reader into this fantasy world.
 We ride along with Keiko in adventures with Babu Mischief, Bright Star, Captain Renaissance Red, Sir Turtle, The Wild Wild Wind, and many more.
 Meant to be read aloud, Taylor Keiko Mochizuki & Sir Rubén Rainbow in the Land of Sounds teaches struggling readers how to break through to fluency, and teaches other children empathy for them...plus it's a wild and dazzling ride.

-Two movie screenplays, adapted from the twenty consecutive 2,000-word stories, are in process.
+Two movie screenplays, adapted from the twenty sequential 2,000-word stories, are in process.

 Story 10, The Invisible Babu Mischief, the Trickster of Rainbowland, was chosen as a finalist for the 2025 unpublished Pacific NW Writers Association.